kasper/phoenix/docs/docs/api/18-screen.md

 # Screen

-Use the `Screen`-object to access frame sizes and other screens on a multi-screen setup.
+Use Screen to access frame sizes and other screens on a multi-screen setup.
 Beware that a screen can get stale if you keep a reference to it and it is for instance disconnected while you do so.

 ## Interface